robinmonjo/coincoin/apps/blockchain/README.md

 Blockchain.add("some data")
 ```

 Data will be broadcasted on the network so nodes can start to mine it (i.e: compute the proof-of-work).
 Once a node comes up with the proof-of-work, it adds the block in the blockchain and forwards it to other peers.

-Proof-of-work difficulty can be modified in `config.exs`
+## Configuring difficulty

+Follow [this doc](docs/difficulty.md) explains what is the difficulty and how to determine an appropriate **target** for your setup.
+You can then set this target into the `:blockchain > Blockchain.ProofOfWork > target` config in `config.exs`.

 ## API